XHTML and accessibility of FORM cObj

 I'll try to verify this, this note is as well a personal reminder for me

-#6 Updated by Ernesto Baschny about 14 years ago
+#6 Updated by Ernesto Baschny over 14 years ago

 Ok, Sebastian, so I suggest change the patch.
 From: